thepoly/docs/Style Guide.md

 > Right: #ThePoly

 #### HASS
+Short for Humanities, Arts, and Social Sciences.

 #### headlines
+Capitlize only the first word and any proper nouns (club names included).

 #### Heffner Alumni House
 Use *Heffner Alumni House* on first reference, *Alumni House* subsequently.